Opiates/Morphine Test Strips

 Hold the test strip where the product name is printed.
 Carefully place the testing strip membrane into the cup, in a vertical position.
 Do not immerse the strip past the MAX line on the testing strip.

-A negative result is indicated by one colored band in the control region, and one colored band in the test region.
+A negative result is indicated by one colored band in the control region.
+One colored band in the test region.
 A negative result indicates that the specimen does not reach the cutoff levels.